S-DeHerrera-Neil/COSC/OperatingSystems/OS-Notes.md

 # First Stage Boot loaders
     MBR 512 bytes
-      55 aa(magic number, if it is not 55 aa something is wrong) GPT Partition Table is not in the first 512 bytes
+      55 aa(magic number, if it is not 55 aa something is wrong) GPT Partition Table is not in the first 512 bytes *redundancy

 VDA (Virtual Drive)
 SDA (Sata Device)

 0-9a-f(hex) 0x0-0xF

+MBR 6 partitions.
+Has dependencies
 Locate the hard drive and partition in Linux lsblk
 Examining the contents of the MBR with xxd